natac13/seanpaulcampbell.com/apps/website/src/content/blog/self-hosted-convex-aws-sst.md

 ## What does Convex need?

 Looking at the [Convex Self-Hosted](https://github.com/get-convex/convex-backend/blob/main/self-hosted/README.md#running-the-database-on-postgres-or-mysql) guide, we can see a reference to a `docker-compose.yml` file.
 The Convex team has provided a great starting point to run Convex locally.
-It list a ton of environment variables that tell us what we can use.
+It lists a ton of environment variables which tells us what we can use.
 You can find the file [here](https://github.com/get-convex/convex-backend/blob/main/self-hosted/docker/docker-compose.yml).

 **TLDR:**